 “Unapproved thickeners” extend beyond thickeners such as flour and cornstarch.
 Food such as rice, noodles, barley, and dumplings should be avoided.
 If you want to include a starch such as noodles in a canned soup, wait until you plan to serve the item to add the starchy item.

-The exception to this is that it is safe to add potatoes to soups and other canned items when pressure canning.
+The exception to this is that it is safe to can peeled and diced or cubed potatoes.

 Altitude impacts both pressure canning and water bath canning.
 Most canning recipes are based on altitudes of lower than 1,000 feet or 305 meters above sea level.
 If you are in an altitude higher than that, you must adapt canning recipes based on your altitude.

 With pressure canning, you adapt recipes by adding more pressure.
-For instance, in a lower altitude, when using a pressure canner with a weight, you would use a weight for 10 pounds of pressure.
+In a lower altitude, when using a pressure canner with a weight, use a weight for 10 pounds of pressure.
 If you’re canning in an altitude above 1,000 feet, you need to use 15 pounds of pressure.

 You also need to adapt water bath canning recipes if you’re in an altitude higher than 1,000 feet.
-For instance, if you’re between 1,000 feet and 3,000 feet, you need to add an additional five minutes of processing time to water bath recipes.
+For instance, if you’re between 1,000 feet and 3,000 feet, add an additional five minutes of processing time to water bath recipes.

 The reason this matter is because water boils at a lower temperature in higher altitudes.
 It’s important to adjust canning recipes for altitude because if you don’t, the food you’re canning won’t be processed long enough to kill microorganisms.